BrianC68/bchristensen-net/README.md

 # bchristensen-net
-This is a personal website where I will display some of my coding projects.
+This is the Django REST Framework backend api for my website.